lgeorget/KayrebtExtractor/README.md

 this code won't compile either on GCC 4.7 or GCC 4.9.

 Next, change the path to the GCC plugins headers in the Makefile (in the CFLAGS definition).
+(You could also use pkg-config, as proper developpers do...
-Yeah, I know, hardcoded path...
-I'll change it for version 1.0.
+I'll change it for version 1.0.)

+The last version pushed to repo is not guaranteed to compile.
+You should checkout tag "compilable" for an almost-stable version.
 Then, running `make` should leave you with a plugin, by the name of `myplugin.so` or whatever the value of `EXEC` in the Makefile is.
 This .so file is the GCC plugin, handle with care.